trubrics/trubrics-sdk/docs/feedback.md

 will also help to build validations for a project.
 [Streamlit](https://streamlit.io/) is the python web framework that is currently supported.

-Building a feedback component starts with initialising a DataContext and ModelContext:
+Building a feedback component starts with initialising a DataContext:
 --8<-- "docs/snippets/init_datacontext.md"
---8<-- "docs/snippets/init_modelcontext.md"

 Then you can create your streamlit app with something like:
 --8<-- "docs/snippets/streamlit_feedback.md"